 Pro or Enterprise quick start

-Use this quick start if you have a license token for a paid version of Metabase, and you want to run Metabase locally.
+Use this quick start if you have a license token for a Pro or Enterprise version of Metabase, and you want to run Metabase locally.

 Assuming you have Podman installed and running, get the latest container image: